hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 ### ICache Configuration

-As mentioned in [JCache Declarative Configuration](#jcache-declarative-configuration) the Hazelcast ICache extension offers additional configuration properties over the default JCache configuration.
-Those include internal storage format, backup counts and eviction policy.
+As mentioned in [JCache Declarative Configuration](#jcache-declarative-configuration), the Hazelcast ICache extension offers additional configuration properties over the default JCache configuration.
+These additional properties include internal storage format, backup counts and eviction policy.

-The XML declarative configuration for ICache is an superset of the previously discussed JCache config:
+The declarative configuration for ICache is a superset of the previously discussed JCache configuration:

 ```xml
 <cache>